Frognar/dotMaybe/CONTRIBUTING.md

-Contribution to dotResult
+Contribution to dotMaybe
 =====================

-You can contribute to dotResult with issues and PRs.
+You can contribute to dotMaybe with issues and PRs.
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.

 ## How to Contribute
 1. **Fork the repository:** Click the "Fork" button at the top right of the repository page.
 This will create your copy of the project.